2020-2021 School Year

 Application for Enrollment for the 2020-2021 School Year

-If you are interested in enrolling your child in our program for the 2020-2021 school year or have any questions, please reach out to Art Yanez at 720.523.4616.
+If you are interested in enrolling your child in our program for the 2020-2021 school year, complete a pre-application here.
+If you have any questions, please reach out to Art Yanez at 720.523.4616.
 Once your application has been processed, we will place you on our waitlist and contact you once your child’s name comes up on the list.

 Please schedule all child well checks and necessary immunization appointments before starting Head Start.
 Visit this website for guidance on well child checks and immunizations.